PDBeurope/InvestigationCIF/README.md

 ## Creating Investigation MMCIF file

-The Investigation mmcif can be created through [mmcif-gen](https://pypi.org/project/mmcif-gen/), which is a Python tool for generating mmCIF files.
+An investigation mmcif file can be created through [mmcif-gen](https://pypi.org/project/mmcif-gen/), which is a Python tool for generating mmCIF files.

 mmcif-gen can be used to create an Investigation mmCIF from internal databases at research facilities, such as a synchrotron, for example: